-A Barrier B C D ja j F Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Q Questions C. SPOC Implement single point of contact ("SPOC").
+Α B B c D F Metric Measurements Loan Level Tolerance for Error 1 Threshold Error Rate 2 Test Loan Population and Error Definition Test Questions C. SPOC Implement single point of contact ("SPOC").
 Y/N 5% for Question 4 N For Question #4: 5% Quarterly review of SPOC program per provisions in the servicing standard.
 Population Definition (for Question 4): Potentially eligible borrowers who were identified as requesting loss mitigation assistance.
-Error Definition: Failure on any one of the test questions for this metric. relating to borrower's account are available to the borrower's SPOC?
+Error Definition: Failure on any one of the test questions for this metric.
+1. Is there evidence of documented policies and procedures demonstrating compliance with SPOC program provisions?
+2. Is there evidence that a single point of contact is available for applicable borrowers?
+3. Is there evidence that relevant records relating to borrower's account are available to the borrower's SPOC?
+4. Is there evidence that the SPOC has been identified to the borrower and the method the borrower may use to contact the SPOC has been communicated to the borrower?
 D. Workforce Management Training and staffing adequacy requirements.
 Y/N N Loss mitigation, SPOC and Foreclosure Staff.
 Error Definition: Failure on any one of the test questions for this metric.
-Is there evidence of documented oversight policies and procedures demonstrating effective forecasting, capacity planning, training and monitoring of staffing requirements for foreclosure operations?
-Is there evidence of periodic training and certification of employees who prepare Affidavits sworn statements or declarations.
+1. Is there evidence of documented oversight policies and procedures demonstrating effective forecasting, capacity planning, training and monitoring of staffing requirements for foreclosure operations?
+2. Is there evidence of periodic training and certification of employees who prepare Affidavits sworn statements or declarations.
 E. Affidavit of Indebtedness Integrity.
 Affidavits of Indebtedness are signed by affiants who have personal knowledge of relevant facts and properly review the affidavit before signing it.
 Y/N N Annual Review of Policy.
-1 .
 Is there evidence of documented policies and procedures sufficient to provide reasonable assurance that affiants have personal knowledge of the matters covered by affidavits of indebtedness and have reviewed affidavit before signing it?
 F. Account Status Activity.
 System of record electronically documents key activity of a foreclosure, loan modification, or bankruptcy.
 Y/N N Annual Review of Policy.
-1 .
 Is there evidence of documented policies and procedures designed to ensure that the system of record contains documentation of key activities?